 Federation.
 These include:

-7.1 due
+7.1 through

-to the deliberate targeting and destruction of civilian infrastructure,
+the deliberate targeting and destruction of civilian infrastructure,

 officials to force Ukrainian civilians to flee hostilities with

-territories of Ukraine, or to Belarus;
+territories of Ukraine or to Belarus;

 7.2 “filtration” of Ukrainian civilians by the Russian military

-and Russian-affiliated officials, including intrusive body and belongings
+and Russian-affiliated officials, including intrusive searches of

-and some have disappeared, according to family members;
+detained and some have disappeared, according to family members;

 7.3 the forcible transfer of children to the Russian Federation